 The students are also trained to look at medical diagnoses that are not neuromusculoskeletal related.
 The goal is to detect the clinical features that suggest an underlying condition outside the scope of physical therapy.
 For example, after examining the anatomy of lung cancer or a thyroid mass on the kidneys from the Table’s library, the students discuss which body regions of the patient would experience the pain.
 By understanding pain referral patterns, the students can identify common clinical findings that might require further examination by another healthcare provider.

-Further, the slicing feature on the Anatomage Table assists the students in discussing physical therapy examinations.
+Further, the slicing feature on the Anatomage Table assists the students in conducting physical therapy examinations.
 In one instance, the feature is used to determine the planes of the joints – through sagittal, coronal, and horizontal views.
 The students are then able to specify the direction that would either compress (to produce pain) or separate the joint (to relieve pain).

 24/7- Access to Virtual Dissection For Physical Therapy Students